Skip to main content

 print(out) # {"requirement_likelihood": 1.0}

 The Intrinsic component loads aLoRA adapters (falling back to LoRA) by task name.
-Output format is task-specific — requirement_check returns a likelihood score.
+For OpenAI backends with Granite Switch, adapters are loaded from the model’s HuggingFace repository configuration instead of the intrinsic catalog.
+Output format is task-specific — requirement-check returns a likelihood score.